ds-visualizer/ds-visualizer/content/TreeTraversals/code.md

 Now lets look at Breadth First Search Traversal (BFS):

-In this traversal we visit level, visit the nodes in that level and then go on to the next level.
+In this traversal we visit the nodes in first level and then go on to the next level till there are no levels to visit.
 Its called level order traversal.

 ```Java:levelOrderTraversal.java